yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ycql.md

 ### Leverage connection pooling in the YCQL client

-Single client (say a multi-threaded application) should ideally use a single cluster object.
+A single client (for example, a multi-threaded application) should ideally use a single cluster object.
 The single cluster object typically holds underneath the covers a configurable number of connections to yb-tservers.
-Typically 1 or 2 per TServer suffices to serve even 64-128 application threads).
+Typically 1 or 2 per TServer suffices to serve even 64-128 application threads.
 The same connection can be used for multiple outstanding requests, also known as multiplexing.

 ### Use prepared statements

-Use prepared statements wherever possible.
+Use prepared statements whenever possible.
 This will ensure that YB partition aware drivers are able to route queries to the tablet leader, improve throughput and server doesn't have to parse the query on each operation.

 ### Use batching for higher throughput